Peergos/Peergos/README.md

 Mirror
 --------
 To mirror all of your data on another server first run the following command (on any instance):
-> java -jar Peergos.jar mirror init -username $username
+> java -jar Peergos.jar mirror init -username $username -peergos-url https://YOUR_PEERGOS_SERVER_DOMAIN

 It will ask for your password and then print three parameters you need to supply to the mirror daemon.